kynesyslabs/zk_ceremony/CEREMONY_COORDINATION.md

 - The script will likely ask you to login with GitHub: you can keep the default answers (yes and Https).
 You will be required to use a browser (i.e. on your main pc) and input a code after logging in with GitHub.
 This is required to push your PR into the ceremony repository

 *NOTE: If the script stops after the above procedure, please restart it and it will proceed to the next step automatically*

+- The script will likely ask to install `npx`, this is needed to use the specific node version required by the ceremony

 ### Step 5: Restart your node